Eclalang/Ecla/INSTALL.md

 # How to install Ecla

+## Download a release

+You can download the Ecla interpreter as a prebuilt standalone binary for your system from the latest release in https://github.com/Eclalang/Ecla/releases

+Rename the executable file to `ecla` or `ecla.exe` depending on your os, and add the file path to your PATH.

+Restart your terminal to apply the changes.

+## Build from sources

+Alternatively you can build the Ecla interpreter from the sources

-## Install Requirements
+### Install Requirements

-Install Go 1.19 or later.
+Install Go 1.21.1 or later.

 ### Windows: